0xLiamHarris/RepoReader/README.md

 - Python 3.6+
 - OpenAI API key (set in the environment variable `OPENAI_API_KEY`)
+- GitHub PAT with "Repo" scopes enabled (sent in the environment variable `GITHUB_PAT`)

 ## Usage
 1. Set the OpenAI API key as an environment variable `OPENAI_API_KEY`.
+2. Set the GitHub PAT as an environment variable `GITHUB_PAT`.
-2. Run the script: `reporeader.py`
+3. Run the script: `app.py`
-3. Enter the GitHub URL of the repository to explore.
+4. Enter the GitHub URL of the repository to explore.
-4. Ask questions about the repository.
+5. Ask questions about the repository.
 Type `exit()` to quit.

 ## Key Features
 - Clones and indexes the contents of a GitHub repository.